intmus/inttheory19-20/_10-intro-part-writing/b1-part-writing-errors.md

 w:C:I ii V7 I{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

-**Once you have identified the voice that contains the PP5s, try singing the upper of the two voices, and then listen to the example again.
-Do you have a difficult time differentiating the upper voice from the lower of these two voices?**
+Once you have identified the voice that contains the PP5s, try singing the upper of the two voices, and then listen to the example again.
+Do you have a difficult time differentiating the upper voice from the lower of these two voices?

 ## Contrary perfect fifths and octaves (CP5, CP8)

-**Our next part-writing error, *contrary perfect fifths and perfect octaves* are simply an attempt to cover up parallel perfect fifths and perfect octaves by displacing one voice by an octave.
+Our next part-writing error, *contrary perfect fifths and perfect octaves* (CP5 or CP8) are simply an attempt to cover up parallel perfect fifths and perfect octaves by displacing one voice by an octave.
 The next two examples attempt to fix the errors from the first two examples on this page by displacing one voice of the parallel perfect intervals.
-Identify these by comparing them to the previous example (i.e. P) Notice that it creates multiple voicing and spacing errors as well as nearly unsingable parts!**
+Identify these by comparing them to the previous example (i.e. P) Notice that it creates multiple voicing and spacing errors as well as nearly unsingable parts!

 {% capture ex3 %}X:3
 T:Contrary perfect octaves (CP8)